cicsdev/cics-java-liberty-springboot-transactions/README.md

 This creates a WAR file inside the `cics-java-liberty-springboot-transactions-app/build/libs` directory.

+> **Note:** In Eclipse, the `build` directory may be hidden by default.
+To view it: **Package Explorer → ⋮ → Filters and Customization → uncheck "Gradle build folder"**.
+For Maven, the `target` directory is visible by default.

 ### Maven Wrapper (command line)

 Run the following in a local command prompt: